Billy McKee: Provisional IRA

 McKee became the first OC of the Provisional IRA Belfast Brigade.
 From the start, there was intermittent feuding between McKee's men and his former comrades in the Official IRA, as they vied for control of nationalist areas.
 However, the Provisionals rapidly gained the upper hand, due to their projection of themselves as the most reliable defenders of the Catholic community.

 McKee himself contributed greatly to this image by an action he undertook on 27 June 1970 (see Battle of St Matthew's).
 Rioting broke out in the Ardoyne area of north Belfast after an Orange Order parade, and three Protestants were killed in gun battles between the Provisional IRA and loyalists.
 In response, loyalists prepared to attack the vulnerable Catholic enclave of Short Strand in east Belfast.
 When McKee heard about this, he drove to Short Strand with some men and weapons and took up position at St Matthew's Church.
 In the ensuing five-hour gun battle, McKee was wounded and one of his men was killed, along with at least four Protestants.

 On 15 April 1971 McKee, along with Proinsias Mac Airt, was arrested by the British Army when found in possession of a hand gun.
 He was charged and convicted for possession of the weapon and imprisoned in Crumlin Road Prison, and Joe Cahill took over as OC of the Belfast Brigade.

 In 1972, McKee led a hunger strike protest in an effort to win recognition of IRA prisoners as political prisoners.
 Republicans who were interned already had special status, but those convicted of crimes did not.
-When McKee was close to death, William Whitelaw conceded Special Category Status which, although not officially awarding political status, was tacit recognition of the political nature of the incarceration.
+On 19 June (the 35th day of hunger strike) McKee was close to death, William Whitelaw conceded Special Category Status which, although not officially awarding political status, was tacit recognition of the political nature of the incarceration.
+Prisoners wore their own clothes, had no prison work, could receive one visit and food parcel a week and unlimited letters.

 McKee was released on 4 September 1974 and resumed his position as OC of the Belfast Brigade.
 At this time the Provisional IRA called a ceasefire and McKee was involved, with Ruairí Ó Brádaigh in secret peace talks in Derry with the Northern Ireland Office.
 He was also involved in talks with Protestant clergy in Feakle, County Clare in December 1974, where he voiced his desire to end the violence.

 However, in the same period, McKee authorised a number of sectarian attacks on Protestants as well as renewed attacks on rival republicans in the Official IRA.
 For this he was heavily criticised by a group of Provisional IRA activists grouped around Gerry Adams.